About The Way of Saint James

 The oldest or most ancient pilgrim route which was utilized by pilgrims who came from Europe was the Northern Route (Camino del Norte), and not the famous French Route (Camino Francés).
 When the tomb of Saint James was discovered in 814, almost the entire Iberian Peninsula found itself under Muslim control.
 The few Christian settlements that did exist, were located along the Northern part of the peninsula.
 The French Route, which is today the most popular route, was not widely used until the 12th Century, as it was deemed unsafe for pilgrims.

-Using the Northern Route (or the Coastal Route), these pilgrims used to arrive from the French border or from Cantabrian ports and would continue along the west.
-There is documentation which attests to the use of this route since the 10th century, that is to say, a few years after the discovery of Saint James' tomb.
-After this time, kings promoted the French Route, which resulted in the underuse of the Northern Route.
-Although the Northern Route reaches Santiago, we will detour to Oviedo and from there take the Primitive Route (Camino Primitivo), so called because it was the route used by the first pilgrim of the Camino, Alfonso II, who upon hearing of the existence of Saint James' tomb, left his court in Oviedo and traveled to Santiago de Compostela.
+Using the Northern Route, or the Coastal Route, these pilgrims used to arrive from the French border or from Cantabrian ports and would continue toward the west.
+There is documentation that attests to the use of this route since the 10th century, only a few years after the discovery of the tomb of St. James.
+This contributed to the underuse of the Northern Route in later years, although the route itself reaches Santiago de Compostela.
+The group of pilgrims made a small detour to Oviedo and from there traveled the Primitive Route, which is so called because it was the first route used to travel to Santiago de Compostela.
+The first pilgrim to travel the Way of St. James was Alfonso II, who upon hearing about the existence of St. James’ tomb, left his court in Oviedo to make the journey.